 A review of the specialty cafe Happy Baristas in Friedrichshain, East Berlin.
 Notes are by an amateur coffee enthusiast and shoestring digital nomad.
 Descriptions are equal parts coffee and remote-work suitability.
-Most photos are shot with a second-hand Fujifilm X100.

 I ended up in Happy Baristas because it was one of the few cafes open at 10am on a Sunday.
 I strolled down Boxhagenerstrase on a sleepy morning with a gentle breeze to the cafe.